yosinski/QuadraTot/report/readme.txt

 Strategy.py: Contains all the different possible strategies, which will be passed as objects in optimize.py.

-Robot.py: Implements the Robot class, described in Section ??.
+Robot.py: Initializes the robot, communicates with the servos, and times the runs.

-SineModel.py: Implements a sine based motion model, described in Section ??.
+SineModel.py: Implements a sine based motion model.

 Motion.py: Motion helper functions.

-WiiTrackServer.py: Broadcasts the position of the infrared LED¿
+WiiTrackServer.py: Broadcasts the position of the infrared LED.

 WiiTrackClient.py: Connects to the WiiTrackServer to get the current position information.